bvieuble/bvieuble.github.io/_posts/2025-01-11-chinavisit3.md

 > available in the English version of the app.
 Forget about any receipt if you
 > use contactless payment; all you have is the card payment that should appear
 > on your bank account's personal space.
 Your best bet is to buy your ticket at
-> the staffed ticket counter and explicitly ask for a receipt.
+> the staffed ticket counter and explicitly ask for a printed receipt.
 {: .block-tip }